fotosyn/berrycam/README.md

 git clone https://github.com/fotosyn/berrycam.git
 ```

-After some activity, the `berryCam.py` file will be copied onto your Raspberry Pi. his will be in a folder named berrycam.
+After some activity, the `berryCam.py` file will be copied onto your Raspberry Pi.
+This will be in a folder named berrycam.
 To check this has been downloaded and unpacked, or set up as a file issue the command:

 ```
 ls